 Some people might get allergic reactions like skin rashes, breathing difficulty, itching, swelling on the face/throat, dizziness, etc. from the usage of coriander seeds (3), (4).
 Also, anecdotal evidence suggests that a few individuals may have also experienced skin problems such as eczema and hives.
 If you are prone to these problems, it is advisable to consult your healthcare provider before using these flavoring agents.

 3. Pregnancy And Breastfeeding

 Here comes one of the serious side effects of coriander seeds that women should beware of!
 Pregnant and breastfeeding women should use coriander seeds in limited amounts because of their effect on gland secretion, especially thyroid gland, which can cause damage to the mother and fetus as well as reproductive glands (5).

 4. Breathing Problem

-Prolonged and excessive use of coriander seeds can lead to breathing problems accompanied by chest pain, throat dryness, and throat tightening (6).
+Prolonged and excessive use of coriander seeds can lead to respiratory issues such as asthma accompanied by chest pain, throat dryness, and throat tightening (6).
+Anecdotal evidence suggests that some individuals may also experience irregular heartbeats.
 If you face any such problems, quick medical attention is required.